wirbel-at-vdr-portal/M5CoreDisplay/README.md

-The [display driver for M5Stack](https://github.com/m5stack/M5Stack/tree/master/src) is somewhat inconvenient, because it's huge in source, undocument and doesnt derive from Adafruit GFX.
+The [display driver for M5Stack](https://github.com/m5stack/M5Stack/tree/master/src) is somewhat inconvenient, because it's huge in source, undocumented and doesnt derive from Adafruit GFX.
 And the header file did not help either.

 Additionally, i don't want to include the whole M5 stuff in my projects, as i need every byte of RAM..